x6d8f4a/osprey/docs/source/getting-started/hello-world-tutorial.rst

 .. admonition:: Model Recommendation
    :class: tip

    **We recommend Claude Haiku 4.5** for the best experience.
 It provides excellent performance, low latency, and works very well with the framework's structured outputs.
-However, any OpenAI-compatible provider works - including institutional services like LBNL CBorg or Stanford AI Playground.
+However, any OpenAI-compatible provider works - including institutional services like LBNL CBorg, Stanford AI Playground, or ANL Argo.

 **Customization:**